pnp/pnpjs/packages/logging/docs/index.md

 ## Log an error

 There exists a shortcut method to log an error to the Logger.
-This will log an entry to the subscribed loggers where the data property will be the Error instance pased in, the level will be Error, and the message will be a concatenation of the Error instance name and message.
+This will log an entry to the subscribed loggers where the data property will be the Error instance pased in, the level will be Error, and the message will be the Error instance message.

 ```TypeScript
 const e = new Error("An Error");